 - 1. How do you identify the student and market segments your educational programs will address?
 How do you determine which student and market segments to pursue for current and future educational programs, offerings, and services? - TCL uses a variety of methods to measure the changing needs of the community, current and prospective students, population trends, and the educational environment of the four-county service area. - TCL regularly employs environmental scans and uses various tools to gather data from business and industry partners regarding workforce needs. - The College continuously communicates with students to gain feedback on course offerings and student needs.
 Course evaluations, surveys, and informal and formal discussions with student organizations are examples of various methods used to communicate with students. - The College utilizes the services of 19 academic program advisory committees, which are comprised of business and industry representatives who provide guidance and direction regarding trends in their business or industry related to workforce needs. - The College continuously conducts analysis of enrollment data and regional demographic information in determining enrollment trends and market segments. - 2.
 How do you keep your listening and learning methods current with changing student and stakeholder needs and expectations?
 How do you determine the relative importance of the expectations to these groups' decisions related to enrollment? - To remain current with changing needs and expectations, the College maintains communication with student and stakeholder groups.
 The communication takes the form of focus group sessions, surveys, informal and formal discussions, and observations. - The College's leadership committees analyze workplace, social, socioeconomic, and higher education trends to allow the College to make decisions related to enrollment.
-Below are four examples of studies that assist the College in determining the current economic and educational needs of the four-county area. - Specific program needs assessments are conducted in order to provide an in-depth analysis for new programs.
-These studies provide critical information that is analyzed and used for decision-making. - Industry/business roundtables are conducted with stakeholders to access immediate and future program needs.
-Areas of concentration include-health services, utility and development infrastructure, law enforcement, and construction trades. - Division deans communicate regularly with Academic Advisory Committee members to solicit feedback and monitor trends related to specific program areas.

-3. How do you use information and feedback from current, former, and future students and stakeholders to keep services and programs relevant, and provide for continuous improvement?
+Studies are performed that assist the College in determining the current economic and educational needs of the four-county area, such as: - Specific program needs assessments are conducted in order to provide an in-depth analysis for new programs.
+These studies provide critical information that is analyzed and used for decision-making. - Division deans communicate regularly with Academic Advisory Committee members to solicit feedback and monitor trends related to specific program areas. - 3.
+How do you use information and feedback from current, former, and future students and stakeholders to keep services and programs relevant, and provide for continuous improvement?